Getting Started with Connect

 curl "https://api.inflowpay.xyz/api/connect/accounts/$SUB/kyc/status" \

-When kycStatus = "approved", the sub-merchant is fully operable and ready to transact.
+When kycReady is true on the KYC status response (and walletId is set), the sub-merchant is fully operable and ready to transact.
 See KYC Flow for the full state machine.

 6. Accept a payment on the sub-merchant's behalf

-Once kycStatus = "approved", the sub-merchant can transact.
+Once kycReady is true, the sub-merchant can transact.
 The marketplace adds the X-On-Behalf-Of header on every merchant-scoped call:

 -H "X-On-Behalf-Of: $SUB" \